 Because internal medicine patients are often seriously ill or require complex investigations, internists do much of their work in hospitals.
 Internists often have subspecialty interests in diseases affecting particular organs or organ systems.

 • Comprehensive care for people with undefined symptoms — such as shortness of breath, chest pain, abdominal pain and back pain — who need help in diagnosing their illness.

 • Collaboration, which means you may be referred to a surgeon or other doctor from Aayush’s multidisciplinary team of specialized experts

 • Preventive medicine care, Health checkups and diagnostic studies such as Hemo-grams (Complete blood count), mammograms, Pap smears, cholesterol screening and blood pressure screening.

 • Communication with your local primary provider about ongoing care if required, which is especially important if you have one or more chronic medical illnesses, such as high blood pressure or diabetes.

 • Comprehensive management of medical needs for hospitalized patients, including preoperative evaluation of medical risks before surgery.

-At GMH, division of General Internal Medicine Physician / doctors and advanced practice providers are dedicated to understanding and managing all aspects of adult patients general health care.
+At Aayush, the Division of General Internal Medicine physicians/doctors and advanced practice providers are dedicated to understanding and managing all aspects of adult patients’ general health care.
 They also offer preventive care and disease prevention strategies to help the patient maintain a healthy lifestyle.

 This care is provided in a clinical environment.
 General Internal Medicine doctor provides seamless referral to other specialists as needed.
 This method of comprehensive care ensures that the patient gets exactly the care they need